Bound on the diameter of split metacyclic groups: Introduction

-In this paper, we reduce the problem $(\dagger)$ first to a combinatorial problem in $\mathbb{Z}_n$ (Propositions~\ref{prop:first_red_step} and~\ref{prop:second_red_step}), whose solution yields two parameters $\wt(n,k;\alpha)$ and $\deg(n,k;\alpha)$ (Section~\ref{sec:comb_tools}) , where $\alpha = \ord(k)$.
-Using these parameters, we obtain our main result (Theorem~\ref{thm:main}), which gives a bound for $\diam(G_{m,n,k})$. \begin{theorem*}[Main theorem] Let $G_{m,n,k}$ be the split metacyclic group given by the presentation
+We will call this the problem of \textit{covering the ring ${\mathbb Z}_n$ by sum sets of $k$-intervals}.
+By showing that the solution to this covering problem in $\mathbb{Z}_n$ depends on two parameters, namely $\wt(n,k;\alpha)$ and $\deg(n,k;\alpha)$ (Section~\ref{sec:comb_tools}), we obtain our main result (Theorem~\ref{thm:main}), which gives a bound for $\diam(G_{m,n,k})$.